In Tents

 Sol Duc Hot Springs Campground

 Three mineral pools pumped full of thermal waters make Sol Duc Hot Springs the warmest overnight spot in the chilly Olympic National Park, even though little sun makes it through each site’s mossy forest canopy.
+Be advised, the resort-like pools require a separate access ticket.

 White River Campground

 Mount Rainier’s other campgrounds book up with advance reservations, but we won’t take “full” for an answer.
-All 112 spots at this walk-up wonderland in Mount Rainier National Park are first come, first served, and rangers handle entertainment duties with free weekly history presentations.
-(Yeah, it's on a river, but it's going in the mountains category because the Rainier views are a big draw.)
+All 112 spots at this trail-crossed wonderland in Mount Rainier National Park are first come, first served, and rangers handle entertainment duties with free weekly history presentations.
+(Yeah, it’s on a river, but it’s going in the mountains category because the Rainier views are a big draw.)

 Cougar Rock Campground

-With primo placement between Longmire and Paradise inside Mount Rainier National Park, there’s hardly a bad spot in the 178 heavily wooded campsites.
+With primo placement between Longmire and Paradise inside Mount Rainier National Park, there’s hardly a bad spot in the 173 heavily wooded campsites.
 The five group sites, especially F1, provide ample parking and privacy for crews of a dozen or more.

 Ohanapecosh Campground